NFSCO/documentation/src/discord/information.md

 * NFSMods - <@172384625245683712>'s [NFSMods profile](<https://nfsmods.xyz/user/444>).

 ## Donations
-A huge thank you goes to all <@&863878850517270579> members for funding the future of the project.
+Thank you to all <@&863878850517270579> members for funding the future of the project.
+Without donations, there will not be any future updates.
-You are directly supporting the project and ensuring the continued creation of future updates.

 You can donate through the project's [Ko-fi page](<https://ko-fi.com/nfsco>), [NFSMods' donation page](<https://nfsmods.xyz/donate>), and the project's [Patreon page](<https://patreon.com/NFSCO>).
 Donating an amount equivalent to or above 5€ will grant you the <@&863878850517270579> role and access to the <#481833169906040862> channel.